okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 ### Add sign-in to your app

-Add sign in using the [Okta mobile Swift SDK](https://github.com/okta/okta-mobile-swift) or the [Okta IDX SDK](https://github.com/okta/okta-idx-swift).
+Add sign in using the [Okta mobile Swift SDK](https://github.com/okta/okta-mobile-swift) or if you're already using it, the [Okta IDX SDK](https://github.com/okta/okta-idx-swift).
 For more information on signing users in to your app, see [Sign users in to your mobile app using the redirect model](https://developer.okta.com/docs/guides/sign-into-mobile-app-redirect/ios/main/).

 Add the following strings to the space-delimited list of scopes in the `Okta.plist` file after you've configured your app to enable sign-in.
 These scopes request the additional permissions for the access token that are required by the Devices SDK:
 - `okta.authenticators.manage.self`